 Learn more

-Studies have shown that women with lichen sclerosus are more likely to have an autoimmune disorder like diabetes, alopecia, anemia, thyroid disease, and vitiligo.
 While lichen sclerosus has been linked to the formation of certain antibodies, there’s still no conclusive evidence suggesting that lichen sclerosus is itself an autoimmune disorder.

 Some researchers believe that other potential causes for lichen sclerosus include:

-Since doctors don’t know what causes lichen sclerosus, unfortunately, there’s no known cure.
-But there are several treatment options to help manage symptoms and prevent the condition from getting worse.
+Since doctors don’t know what causes vulvar lichen sclerosus, there’s no known cure.
+However, there are treatment options to help manage symptoms and keep lichen sclerosus treated effectively.

 Lifestyle and home remedies

-Some things you can do to help treat lichen sclerosus are
+Some things you can do to help treat lichen sclerosus are:

 • Apply a moisturizer or emollient to the affected skin.